Blokwatch: History

-Blokwatch started around June 6, 2004 (one week before the elections of June 13, 2004) as a weblog.
-It soon became one of the ten most visited Skynetblogs in Belgium.
-(Skynet is a local, Belgian blog service.)
+Blokwatch started around June 6, 2004 (one week before the elections of 13 June 2004) as a weblog.
+It soon became one of the ten most visited Skynet blogs in Belgium.

-Early October 2004 an appeal was launched for new cooperators.
-Eventually, a team of 12 people was assembled that - after consolidating the Blokwatch web log with 3 other web logs ("Baron Jéan de Sélys-Longchamps", "antifa" and "vlaamsblok.blogspot") - launched the site as it is now on January 7, 2005.
+In early October 2004, an appeal was launched for new cooperators.
+Eventually, a team of 12 people was assembled that - after consolidating the Blokwatch web log with 3 other web logs (Baron Jéan de Sélys-Longchamps, antifa and vlaamsblok.blogspot) - re-launched the site on 7 January 2005.

+On October 2007, Spruyt announced that the Blokwatch site would cease being updated.

 Protection committee

-The site has a protection committee consisting of:
+The site had a protection committee consisting of: